 The maternity dashboard was maintained monthly and reported on clinical outcomes such as level of activity, maternal clinical indicators, (mode of delivery, trauma during delivery (including post-partum haemorrhage and perineal trauma), neonatal clinical indicators and public health information.
 Trust dashboards also included staffing and incident overviews.
 Local dashboards were aligned to regional maternity systems dashboards.
-Senior leaders we spoke to were aware of their position against their own performance and so included staffing and incident overviews.
+Senior leaders we spoke to were aware of their position against their own performance and that of services within the local area.